Tags: product, tools, AI

 Head of Product at instacar.
 Personal blog.
 Side projects.

 Each one has its own documents, decisions, meetings, and accumulated thinking.
-And for a long time, all of that lived in a mess: raw files, Obsidian notes, random PDFs, Linear tickets I'd forget about, and a memory that's just... not reliable enough.
+And for a long time, all of that lived in a mess: raw files, notes, random PDFs, Linear tickets I'd forget about, and a memory that's just... not reliable enough.

 The real issue isn't that I don't have information.
 It's that I can't find it, reuse it, or build on it.